This course is appropriate for learners whose central role is to give

 |Award:||Diploma in Care Level 2 Diploma|

-Learners should complete the course within 9 months.
+Learners should complete the course within the academic year.

 Nescot will take reasonable steps to provide the courses and services as described, however, the College cannot guarantee the provision of any course or facility.
 Some circumstances, such as staff changes, resource limitations and other factors over which the College has no control, such as industrial action or a change in the law or the level of demand for a particular programme or module (please note that this list is non-exhaustive), may result in the College having to withdraw or change aspects of the programmes, modules and/or student services detailed on the website.
 This could include, but not necessarily be limited to, programme/module content, staffing, the location where the programme/module is taught or the manner of teaching delivery, and the facilities provided to deliver or support the programme.
 Where circumstances demand an unavoidable change or where it is necessary for the College to discontinue a programme of study, Nescot will take all reasonable steps to minimise the effect and all proposed changes will be notified to potential applicants who have registered an interest in the relevant programme at the earliest possible opportunity as well as being reflected on the College’s website.
 In addition, any changes between the website and the proposed course and services will be notified to applicants at the time of making an offer.

 All prices quoted may be subject to change and you will be notified of any such change when any offer of a place is made to you by Nescot.